-There are many countries that are famous for coffee cultures – Italy, Brazil, and Ethiopia to name but a few.
-These countries are infamous for coffee.
+There are many countries that are famous for their coffee cultures – Italy, Brazil, and Ethiopia to name but a few.
+These countries are well-renowned worldwide not only for their coffee but also for the culture surrounding it.

 Dating back to 1896 when King Gojong first tried coffee, it has gradually become more popular and spread throughout the country.
 Once enjoyed only by royals and high classes, coffee is now enjoyed by all and a special culture has been formed around it.